Rising-Stars-by-Sunshine/Econ211_Zhe_Niu_PS1/Code/Readme.md

 # Data Query Process

-This data query process involves loading and exploring a dataset related to credit card transactions, with a focus on identifying fraudulent activities.
-The dataset is split into training and testing sets.
-The initial steps include basic data exploration to understand the dataset's structure, summary statistics, and information about data types and missing values.
+This data query process involves loading, exploring, and preprocessing a dataset containing credit card transactions.
+The dataset is split into training and testing sets (train.csv and test.csv).
+The process begins with basic data exploration, including viewing the first few rows and summarizing the data using descriptive statistics and data types.
+We then check for and handle missing values in specific columns (V21 to V28, Amount, and Class) by replacing them with the median (for continuous variables) or mode (for categorical variables).

-Subsequently, missing values in specific columns (V21 to V28, and Amount) are replaced with their median values, and for the 'Class' column, the mode is used.
-This ensures data integrity for further analysis.
-The process also involves identifying the number of fraudulent transactions in the training set.
+Next, we analyze the number of fraudulent transactions in the dataset.
+To understand the distribution of each numeric feature, Kernel Density Estimation (KDE) plots are generated for both the training and test datasets.
+These plots provide insights into the distribution of each feature and highlight differences between the two datasets.

-Further, the script visualizes the distribution of numeric columns in both training and test datasets using Kernel Density Estimation (KDE) plots.
-This helps in understanding the distribution and overlap of features across the datasets.
-Additionally, a correlation matrix is generated to identify highly correlated features, and a joint plot for specific features (V17 and V12) is created, colored by the 'Class' to observe their relationship in the context of fraud detection.
+Finally, we examine correlations between features using a heatmap and create a joint plot for specific variables (V17 and V12) to observe their relationship and distribution across different classes.

 # Pseudo-Code for Data Query Process

+1. **Import Libraries**
-1. Import the required libraries (pandas, numpy, matplotlib.pyplot, seaborn).
+   - Import pandas, numpy, matplotlib.pyplot, seaborn.

+2. **Load Data**
+   - Load 'train.csv' into a DataFrame named 'train'.
-2. Load the 'train.csv' and 'test.csv' files into pandas DataFrames named 'train' and 'test', respectively.
+   - Load 'test.csv' into a DataFrame named 'test'.

-3. Perform basic data exploration on the 'train' DataFrame:
+3. **Basic Data Exploration**
-   a.
-Display the first few rows.
+   - Display the first few rows of 'train' using `train.head()`.
-   b.
-Generate summary statistics.
+   - Summarize the dataset using `train.describe()`.
-   c.
-Display information about data types and non-null counts.
+   - Display data types and information using `train.info()`.

-4. Check and handle missing values:
-   a.
-For each column from 'V21' to 'V28', and 'Amount' in 'train':
+4. **Check for Missing Values**
+   - Check for missing values in 'train' using `train.isnull().sum()`.

+5. **Handle Missing Values**
-      - Replace missing values with the median of the column.
+   - Replace missing values in columns V21 to V28 and 'Amount' with the median.
-   b.
-For the 'Class' column in 'train':
-      - Replace missing values with the mode of the column.
+   - Replace missing value in 'Class' with the mode.

-5. Confirm that all missing values have been addressed.
+   - Verify that all missing values are handled.

+6. **Fraudulent Transactions Analysis**
-6. Calculate and print the number of fraudulent transactions in 'train'.
+   - Calculate the number of fraudulent transactions.

-7. Visualize the distribution of numeric columns:
-   a.
-For each numeric column from 'Time' to 'Amount':
+   - Display the number of fraudulent transactions.

+7. **Feature Distribution Visualization**
+   - Identify numeric columns for visualization.
-      - Create Kernel Density Estimation (KDE) plots for both 'train' and 'test'.
+   - Generate Kernel Density Estimation (KDE) plots for each numeric feature.

-8. Generate a correlation matrix for 'train' and visualize it using a heatmap.
+   - Compare distributions in training and test datasets using KDE plots.

+8. **Correlation Analysis**
+   - Create a heatmap to visualize correlations between features.

+9. **Joint Plot for Specific Variables**
-9. Create a joint plot for 'V17' and 'V12' in 'train', colored by 'Class'.
+   - Generate a joint plot for variables V17 and V12 to observe their relationship across different classes.